Weight Loss Surgery

 - You are severely obese, with a Body Mass Index (BMI) of 40 or more.
 Check Your BMI

-- You have a BMI of 35 – 39.9 with serious medical conditions (co-morbidities) such as Type II diabetes, high blood cholesterol and triglycerides, hypertension, sleep apnea, and other serious cardiopulmonary disorders.
+- You have a BMI of 35 – 39.9 with serious medical conditions (co-morbidities) like Type II diabetes, high cholesterol or triglycerides, hypertension, sleep apnea, or other serious cardiopulmonary disorders.
 Check Your BMI

-- You have tried other weight loss methods supervised by a physician or dietitian such as changes in eating habits, behavior, exercise and/or drug therapy and you are still seriously overweight.
+- You have tried other weight loss methods supervised by a physician or dietitian including changes in eating habits, behavior, exercise and/or drug therapy and you are still seriously overweight.

-- You are restricted from performing routine daily activities related to work and family and your quality of life is seriously impaired due to your weight.
+- You are restricted from performing routine daily activities related to work and family.
+Your quality of life is seriously impaired due to your weight.

-- You understand the procedures as well as the risks and effects of surgery.
+- You understand the procedures, risks, and effects of weight loss surgery.

 Please be advised that these are just general guidelines.
 It is always best to refer to your physician or surgeon for a specific evaluation and a determination of your candidacy for surgery.